U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Ursuline College has been educating women in a catholic tradition since 1871.
 Focusing on women, Ursuline welcomes all students into an academically challenging and values-based environment.
 Set on a picturesque, spacious campus in Pepper Pike, Ursuline College is only 20 minutes from downtown Cleveland and a major cultural arts hub.
 The campus features our Pilla Student Learning Center, providing the latest in state-of-the-art classroom technologies.
-Ursuline also offers ten athletic programs and is in the 2nd year of transition from NAIA to NCAA Division II.
+Ursuline also offers ten athletic programs and is transitioning to NCAA Division II.
 The heart of an Ursuline education is the Ursuline Studies Program.
 This nationally recognized curriculum focuses on the learning needs of women, and is developed around skills and abilities gained rather than just mastered.

 |School type||private, women's college|

 When applying to Ursuline College, it's important to note the application deadline is February 1.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Ursuline College is $25.
 It is selective, with an acceptance rate of 58.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.